aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/paragraph/__init__/_index.md

 ## __init__ {#paragraph}
-Initializes a new instance of the Paragraph class with default properties.
+Copy constructor that initializes a new instance of a Paragraph class.

 ```python